Create a Routine for Better Sleep

 Is It Time to Talk to Your Doctor?

 Sometimes sleep problems are caused by a more serious issue that you can’t fix on your own.
-If you can’t shake your sleep issues no matter what you try, you may need professional help, says the National Sleep Foundationleaving site icon
+If you can’t shake your sleep issues no matter what you try, experts recommend looking into getting professional help.

 Millions of Americans have a sleep disorder.
 These include sleep apnea, chronic insomnia, excessive sleepiness and narcolepsy.
 Some signs that you may have a sleep disorder include: